 What negative thoughts am I currently indulging in?

 Is all this helping me to stay calm, or is it magnifying my fear?

 What could I do about this?
 How must I change things?

 When you’re words are of a pessimistic nature directed at what it is you fear, you will undoubtedly magnify your fears.
 You must therefore consciously take control of these words and flip on the optimistic switch.
 This will help you to immediately shift your perspective about your circumstances.
 To help you with this, ask yourself:

 What would be a more helpful way to think about this?

 If all else fails, then simply look yourself straight in the mirror and give yourself a motivational pep-talk.
-There’s tremendous power in the act of looking straight in your eyes and literally telling yourself what to do.
+There’s tremendous power in the act of looking straight into your eyes and literally telling yourself what to do.
 The reason why this is powerful is because you are no longer keeping things in your head, but rather externalizing them.
-This external manifestation of your words, and the fact that you are looking back at yourself is an extremely powerful combination that can literally work miracles when it comes to raising your levels of motivation.
+This external manifestation of your words and the fact that you are looking back at yourself is an extremely powerful combination that can literally work miracles when it comes to raising your levels of motivation.